 Schools are also having to do more with less.
 Where once there was funding for young people’s careers advice and guidance, counselling, provision for at-risk students, curriculum development, sports partnerships and other activities, most schools are now having to pay for these out of their own budgets.

 Finally, the report forgets that the attainment system is norm referenced, which means that half of schools will be below the average no matter how well they achieve.

 School leaders already work hard to ensure that their budgets are spent wisely and efficiently.
 We have seen a clear focus on using research evidence, such as that in the Education Endowment Foundation toolkit on the spending pupil premium, to implement cost effective strategies to improve student attainment and progress.

 The report asserts that the overriding priority for headteachers should be to invest in the quality of teaching.
 Apart from the fact that this is akin to asserting that the Treasury should be interested in money, the statement fails to elaborate on how one funds such investment to impact on the quality of student learning and progress, which is the real outcome.

 Funding schools is a complex issue which requires complex solutions.
 ASCL supports the move to a national funding formula and we will always engage in a constructive dialogue with the DfE to ensure that changes to the distribution of school funding are equitable and sufficient.

 Mr Gove himself is unashamed about his clear demand for higher standards and this is echoed in the significant raising of the Ofsted bar.
 Headline grabbing reports such as this one undermine attempts by the profession to deliver the required outcomes and engage in sensible discussion of how one funds schools in an efficient manner that is fit for purpose.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.